djeborn/openwrt-utility-scripts/Scripts/usb-tether-monitor/README.md

 # USB Tethering Internet Monitor

 A robust shell script for OpenWrt routers that automatically monitors and restarts USB tethering when internet connectivity is lost.
 This README was restored and includes setup instructions for OpenWrt and Android devices.
+The primary script is named `usb-tether-monitor.sh` in this folder.

 ## Features